gradassi/web/index.md

 I am a PhD student at the University of Amsterdam.

-This site in under construction, in the meantime you can find me to mailto:a.gradassi@uva.nl
+This site in under construction, in the meantime you can find me at a.gradassi@uva.nl .